blockchainsllc/in3-docs/docs/api-c.md

 in3_ret_t in3_client_register_chain(in3_t *client, uint64_t chain_id, in3_chain_type_t type, address_t contract, bytes32_t registry_id, uint8_t version, json_ctx_t *spec);
 ```

-registers a new chain or replaces a existing (but keeps the nodelist)
+Registers a new chain or replaces an existing one (but keeps the NodeList).

 arguments:
 ```eval_rst